 If used topically spearmint can help relieve itching dermatitis and hives.
 If used in aromatherapy it can help reduce stress, fatigue, and headaches.

 Rich in health-benefitting phyto-nutrients, tarragon has long been used as a remedy to stimulate appetite.
 In its fresh form, it is one of the highest antioxidant value food sources in common herbs.
 Studies have found that it helps to lower blood sugar levels and compounds found in the herb can inhibit platelet activation and prevent adhesion to the blood vessel wall.
 This can help prevent clot formation inside blood vessels in your heart and brain, which can protect from heart attacks and strokes.

 Tarragon tea is said to help cure insomnia and in dentistry, its said to help as an antiseptic for tooth complaints.

-It’s clear that the list of herbs with medical benefits is lengthy and above covers eight out of that long list.
+It’s clear that the list of herbs with medical benefits is lengthy and above covers eight out of that long list of traditional cures.
 Studies will continue to be carried out to firmly understand all the positive aspects of the herbs available to us.
 So, now is as good a time as any to head to your local supermarkets and stock up on those all-important herbs!

 Do you know any other herbs that can be used as traditional cures?